GIScience/oshdb/documentation/manual/data-model.md

 OSHDB data model
 ================

-The OSHDB features a specifically tailored data model, which is optimized to allow parallel access to the OSM data, is compact in size to optimally utilize available memory and allows to access all properties of the original OSM data, including erroneous or incomplete OSM data.
+The OSHDB features a specifically tailored data model, which is optimized to allow parallel access to the OSM data, is size-compact to optimally utilize available memory and allows to access all properties of the original OSM data, including erroneous or incomplete OSM data.

 ![schematic overview of the OSHDB data model](data-model.svg)